20c/django-handleref/README.md

-# django-syncref
+# django-handleref
 track when an object was created or changed and allow querying based on time and versioning (w/ django-reversion support)

-## SyncRefModel as a base for all your models
+## HandleRefModel as a base for all your models

     from django.db import models
-    from django_syncref.models import SyncRefModel
+    from django_handleref.models import HandleRefModel

-    class Test(SyncRefModel):
+    class Test(HandleRefModel):
         name = models.CharField(max_length=255)

 ## Querying for modification since